Gospel

 Points of interest and Catholic lore

-- It is always important to look at who the characters are in the parables of Jesus.
+- It is crucial to consider who the characters are in the parables of Jesus.

-- Pharisees were deeply religious laymen who observed the law very closely and met together regularly for prayer and table fellowship.
+- Pharisees were deeply religious laymen who observed the law closely and who met together regularly for prayer and table fellowship.

-- Tax collectors were despised because their job gave them opportunity to cheat and defraud the people and also because they cooperated with the Roman oppressors.
-Their contact with the gentiles made them ritually unclean.
-No wonder this tax collector ‘stood some distance away’.
-The Pharisees would have believed he had no right to be in the temple at all.
+- Tax collectors were despised because their jobs allowed them to cheat and defraud people, because they cooperated with the Roman oppressors and because their contact with the Gentiles made them ritually unclean.
+No wonder the tax collector in this text ‘stood some distance away’.
+The Pharisees would have believed that he had no right to be in the temple at all.

 Exploring the Word